criscola/kubernetes-dbaas/README.md

 ## CLI arguments
 - `--config-path <path>` defines the configuration file path.
 If no path is supplied, the Operator will search in the same folder of the manager binary for a file called `config.yaml`.

+## Known problems
+- Given that all errors are written in the resources' `LastError` status field, some things that should stay hidden, might leak to unauthorized personnel.
+There should be a way to hide the details from the End-users, while still logging them.

 ## Code reference

 To be done (godoc present on the code).